turingschool/curriculum-site/module1/lessons/js-party.md

 ### 🎉 Type Coercion, Concatenation & Interpolation Party Exercises

-Open the [Type Coercion Concatenation Interpolation Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/type_coercion_concatenation_interpolation_playground.js) in the JS Party folder of your SE2 repo to practice working with type coercion, concatenation & interpolation in JavaScript.
+Use VSCode to open the [Type Coercion Concatenation Interpolation Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/type_coercion_concatenation_interpolation_playground.js) in the JS Party folder of your SE2 repo to practice working with type coercion, concatenation & interpolation in JavaScript.
 Use google, MDN and each other when you get stuck.
 You're not suppose to know this, so just have a little fun trying to figure it out.

 A few things you might want to google or check out in the MDN docs as you party:
 [concatenation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Strings#concatenation_using)